owenbcoding/owenbcoding/README.md

 <p align="center">👯 I’m looking to collaborate on ... with anyone that needs help with something or a project they are working on</P>
 <p align="center">🎓 Undergrad: ...
 Pending - Diploma in Software Development (E-commerce Applications)</P>
 <p align="center">😄 Pronouns: ...
 He/Him</P>
 <p align="center">⚡ Fun fact: ...
-I am also a streamer once my internet gets better and I do mountain biking as sport for exercise</P>
+I am also a streamer once my internet improves and I do mountain biking as sport for exercise</P>

 <h3 align="center">
  My Skills!